(plus VAT) per person

 Please note that the maintenance of fire doors is covered under a separate training module.
 However, there is some overlap between the two modules.

-Module 1: The KFSC Core Module (Passive Fire Protection)
+Module 1: The KFS Core Module (Passive Fire Protection)

 The morning’s ‘discussion led’ Core Module is divided into three parts: